 The Yale Center for British Art’s Archives is the official repository for all historical documentation of the museum, recording its development from its inception in the mid-1960s to the present.

 The holdings include information on past exhibitions, publications, programs, and events, as well as the art collections, and the Louis Kahn building and its subsequent renovations and conservation.
 The Archives also holds collections pertaining to the life and collecting of Paul Mellon, and organizations and individuals affiliated with the Yale Center for British Art, past and present.

 Archives at Yale provides detailed descriptions of the department’s archival collections, along with other archival collections at Yale.

-The Archives is open to researchers by appointment through the Center’s Study Room.
+The Archives is open to researchers by appointment through the Yale Center for British Art’s Study Room.
 To schedule an appointment, please contact our Institutional Archives.
 Requests to use the Archives collections must be made a minimum of two weeks in advance.